 Mill products also require tungsten.
 These products include tungsten rods, sheets, wires, light bulb filaments and electrical contacts; that said, tungsten’s use in light bulb filaments is declining with the introduction of new lighting technologies.
 The chemical industry also consumes tungsten — tungsten compounds are used as lubricants, catalysts, pigments and enamels, as well as in electronics and for other electrical applications.

 Tungsten investment: How to invest

-Some investors who believe tungsten prices will rise in 2017 and beyond are taking the opportunity to enter the space in today’s low price environment.
+Some investors who believe tungsten prices will rise in 2020 and beyond may take the opportunity to enter the space in today’s low price environment.
 However, getting into the tungsten market can be a little difficult — as with many critical metals, getting direct exposure to tungsten is tricky as the metal does not trade on an exchange.

-Beginner tungsten investors may want to check out our recent overview of the tungsten landscape in Spain, Portugal and UK — click here to read more about some of the tungsten companies operating there.
-Information on tungsten companies located in Asia, North America, Africa and Australia can be found here, and will be updated in the near future.
+Investors interested in the tungsten market may want to check out our overview of the tungsten industry landscape in Spain, Portugal and the UK; click here to read more about some of the tungsten mining companies operating there.
+Information on tungsten companies located in Asia, North America, Africa and Australia can be found here.

-This is an updated version of an article originally published by the Investing News Network on May 27, 2013.
+This is an updated version of an article originally published by the Investing News Network in 2013.

 Don’t forget to follow us @INN_Resource for real-time news updates!

 Securities Disclosure: I, Priscila Barrera, hold no direct investment interest in any company mentioned in this article.